GENERAL RULE: Students may start the senior project as soon as the junior year begins.

 MONEY & FUND RAISING: If you are doing ANY project that involves fund raising, you MUST file a form in the main office.
 See Kathy Bracken.

-MONEY & FUND RAISING: All money received by you for your senior project MUST be submitted to the athletic office.
+MONEY & FUND RAISING: All money received by you for your senior project MUST be submitted to the athletic office within two business days.
 The athletic office will then write a check to any organization to which you are donating funds.

 MONEY & FUND RAISING: All expenses you incur as a result of doing your project must be paid by you.
-If your project raises any funds, you may be reimbursed by providing receipts to the athletic office.
+If your project raises any funds, after you have turned those funds into the athletic office, you may be reimbursed from those funds by providing receipts to the athletic office.

 MONEY & FUND RAISING: If any technical program provides you services (printing, for example), you must pay your bill before the items will be given to you.
 If you wish to be reimbursed from money that your project may earn, you may submit receipts to the athletic office after you have deposited your proceeds.

 ELIGIBILITY & GRADING: You must meet the deadlines for form submissions, practice presentation, project completion and final presentation.
 Missing deadlines will result in failing the Senior Project for eligibility checks, mid-term progress reports of quarterly grading reports.

 ELIGIBILITY & GRADING: In order to be eligible for Honors Distinction, in addition to meeting scoring criteria, all forms must be accepted and the student must be fully scheduled by March 1st of the year.

 RESTRICTIONS: Projects may not collect any items through collection bins, boxes, cans, etc.